Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: On-Chain Fees

 The fees in percentage terms are in \autoref{fig:dai_fee_hist_pct}

-The median fee in percentage terms is 0.65\% which is between Tether and USD Coin, but closer to the latter.
-Bigger transfers ($>$\$10,000) pay lower fees, 0.0038\%, but these are still higher than the fees for institutional size trades for the USDT and USDC.
-There are 534 transfers in which fees exceed the transferred amount.
+The median fee in percentage terms is 0.47\% which is lower than Tether and USD Coin, driven by the larger transaction sizes.
+Bigger transfers ($>$\$10,000) pay lower fees, 0.062\%, but these are still higher than the fees for institutional size trades for the USDT and USDC.
+There are 18,024 transfers in which fees exceed the transferred amount.